junkunyuan/Awesome-Domain-Generalization/README.md

 # Papers
-> We list papers, implementation code (the unofficial code is marked with *), etc.
+> We list papers, implementation code (the unofficial code is marked with *), etc. Note that some papers may fall into multiple categories.

 ## Survey
 - Domain Generalization in Vision: A Survey [[arXiv 2021](https://arxiv.org/abs/2103.02503)]